 2. Set Goals for Your Own Wants and Needs

-So, when we say wants and needs, we mean SPECIFIC wants and needs.
-We want some deadlines, we want some note taking, and we want some real concrete steps to get to these goals that you have decided to set for yourself.
+So, when I say wants and needs, I mean SPECIFIC wants and needs.
+I want some deadlines, I want some note taking, and I want some real concrete steps to get to these goals that you have decided to set for yourself.

 Sign up for the GRE.
-Apply for school.
+Tell your friend you’re ready to date.
 Go interview.
-Send the resumes.
+Put yourself out there.
 Make the calls.
 Just go for it!
-We want to see some initiative!
+I want to see some initiative!
 Some independence!
 Because when you do this, you take up some space in your mind that USED to be allocated towards others’ wants and needs.
-But not anymore!
-Mwahaha!
+But not anymore.

 And, just an FYI, this doesn’t mean you are going to turn into a selfish troll.
 Promise.
-We don’t play like that.
 The key is, you can smile and wave and blow kisses to any person who crosses your path in life.
 They aren’t interfering with your plan—your plan isn’t dependent on anyone else, remember?

 3. Play It Out